anthonyBosek/F-1/README.md

 # Formula One API

-This is a simple API that provides information about Formula One racing, teams and drivers.
+This API provides information about Formula One racing, teams and drivers.
+It is built on a flask python server.

 ## Technologies